-An array of type real or complex, rank 1 and having the ALLOCATABLE attribute; will be allocated and filled in if the input file contains a right hand side.
+An array of type real or complex, rank 2 and having the ALLOCATABLE attribute; will be allocated and filled in if the input file contains a right hand side, otherwise will be left in the UNALLOCATED state.

 mtitle Matrix title.